CITS3001 Algorithms, Agents and Artificial Intelligence

 - This unit reinforces key concepts from CITS2200 Data Structures and Algorithms, and extends them to consider algorithms in the context of autonomous programs, or agents.
 We introduce ideas such as decision making, goal-directed behaviour, heuristic search, action selection, performance (self-evaluation), expected return and learning.
 These concepts are explored in the context of artificial intelligence or 'intelligent agents'.

-- Students are able to (1) understand various ways in which algorithms can learn, their relationships, and their potential power and pitfalls; (2) assess the performance of algorithms and appreciate the extra requirements of algorithms operating in an autonomous context; (3) develop and implement a software agent in a suitable software engineering framework; (4) research a relevant area of interest and effectively communicate the results through scientific writing and experimental analysis; and (5) operate effectively as part of a project team.
+- Students are able to (1) explain various ways in which algorithms can learn, their relationships, and their potential power and pitfalls; (2) assess the performance of algorithms and appreciate the extra requirements of algorithms operating in an autonomous context; (3) develop and implement a software agent in a suitable software engineering framework; and (4) research a relevant area of interest and effectively communicate the results through scientific writing and experimental analysis.

 - Indicative assessments in this unit are as follows: (1) mid-semester test; (2) group project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.